parm-is-coding/Unix-Ls-Emulation-/ReadMe.md

-  @file UnixLs.c
 # Unix ls Emulation program

   This program emulates the ls command in Unix.
 It supports the following options:
   1. -i: Display the inode number of each file.